Raw Chocolate Banana Wraps

 - 1 Tbsp lemon juice

-- In the food processor combine all the ingredients and process until it is nice and creamy.
+- In the food processor, fitted with the “S” blade, combine the bananas, flax seeds, cacao powder, lemon juice and salt.
+Process until it is nice and creamy.

-- Spread 2 cups of batter on the non-stick teflex sheets that come with your dehydrator.
-I use the Excalibur nine tray machine.
+- Spread 2 cups of batter on the non-stick teflex sheets that come with the dehydrator.

 - To store: lay out a large piece of plastic wrap, lay the chocolate wrap on the plastic and roll it up, tucking the sides underneath.